dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/trees_tutorial/3-trees.md

 The image below illustrates what is happening in this code, and it will help you better visualize this concept:
 ![guess_design](Screenshot5.png)
 ## Printing values of the binary tree:
-You can print the values of your binary tree using a simple function that will use only one argument which is the root of your binary tree.
+You can print the values of your binary tree using a simple function that will use only one argument which is the root of your binary tree, as shown in the code-example:
-code-example:
 ```csharp
 //Here we will print the values of the binary tree using Inorder traversal with this function below
         PrintInorder(root);